Month: November 2017

 We found a soda shop that sells every kind of soda imaginable.
 And I do mean every kind.
 Dinosaur Dung soda…I think I’ll pass.

-Littlest found a Peanut Butter & Jelly soda that he had to try.
+Nicholas found a Peanut Butter & Jelly soda that he had to try.
 He drank the whole thing.
 I’m still not sure if he actually liked it…he’d make a face every time he took a drink of it.
-Mr. Man found a Chocolate Soda.
+Charles found a Chocolate Soda.
 He said it was really good!

 We had the best day in Branson with my parents.
 We got to experience several firsts…which for people who’ve been to Branson soooo many times is hard to find.
 And, we got to share some of the oldies-but-goodies with the boys.